ajosedev/knowledge/IA.md

+# How I use Obsidian

+Keep things generic, i.e. no ties to a specific workplace.
+I may publish these in the future, and it's better to err on private over public

+Obsidian (this vault) is used for Software Engineering.
+Notion is used for project-management or things tied to my day-to-day.

+Topic pages:
 - Use `[[tags]]` over `#tags`
 - Create topic pages rather than tags
-- Use tags for status, rather than topics
+- Use tags for status, rather than topics.
+This helps the local graph function and allows you to create better 'topic pages'.
 	- #todo, #breakdown, #new, #topic-page
 - Don't have to create pages for topics until they start to house a fair bit of content (shown in graph)
 - Can then create a separate hierarchy of topic pages, e.g. interests -> programming -> javascript